ocastorena/mythic-legends/docs/Mythic_Legends_GDD.md

 ### Crafting

-Crafting Stations use Shrine resources to create approved weapons, shields, and consumables.
+Crafting Stations are not owned at the start of the game; a player must build one through the Base build/upgrade menu before starting recipes.
+A Crafting Station's Proximity Prompt opens its crafting menu.
+Crafting Stations use Shrine resources to create approved weapons, shields, and combat consumables.
 All recipes are time-based Crafting Jobs.
 A Crafting Station's level determines its maximum job-queue capacity.
 Every recipe must define:

 - `itemId` and category.
 - Required resource quantities and required gold, if any.